Google GCA Interviews (2025 Guide)

 7. Tell me about a time you had to convince engineers to implement a particular feature.

-8. Tell me about a time when you made a decision based on data and were ultimately wrong.
+8. Tell me about a time when you decided based on data and were ultimately wrong.

 9. Tell me about how you brought a product to market.

-10. Tell me about a time when you had to motivate a team after a demoralizing event.
+10. Tell me about when you had to motivate a team after a demoralizing event.

-One unique aspect of the Google GCA is that some of the behavioral interview questions you'll be asked are about hypothetical scenarios rather than past behavior.
+Some behavioral interview questions are about hypothetical scenarios rather than past behavior.

-Google interviewers will ask you how you'd act or react in a given situation.
+How will you act or react in a given situation?

 1. You have a coworker who is not comfortable working on the team.
 What steps would you take to make the person more comfortable?